ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 "Why?" he asked.
 "Why risk everything for someone like me?"

-Aelindra's smile was sad and beautiful.
-"Because someone like you is exactly what the world needs.
-The old ways are dying, Paladin.
-The question is whether something better will take their place."
+Aelindra's smile was sad and beautiful, touched with the melancholy of ages.
+"For one such as thou art is precisely what this world doth require in its hour of greatest need.
+The ancient ways crumble to dust, Paladin.
+The question that remains is whether something nobler shall rise from their ashes."

 ***